thehyve/python_fhir2transmart/README.rst

 .. code-block:: bash

   # Translate one json file
-  fhir2transmart input.json /path/to/output
+  fhir2transmart [--with-ontology] input.json /path/to/output
   # Translate all json files in a directory
-  fhir2transmart input_dir /path/to/output
+  fhir2transmart [--with-ontology] input_dir /path/to/output

+With the ``--with-ontology`` option, concepts and ontology nodes are created based on the input data.
+Do not use this option when ontologies have already been loaded separately.

 Example data is available at `MITRE SyntheticMass`_.
 Instructions: